Basics of Taxation in Australia

 1. How super contributions are taxed

-- If you earn $37,000 or less, the tax is paid back into your super account through the low-income super tax offset (LISTO).
+- If your annual income is $37,000 or less, you are eligible for a low-income super tax offset, which results in the tax being paid back into your super account (LISTO).

-To avoid paying extra tax on your super, make sure you give your super fund your Tax File Number.
+To avoid paying excessive tax on your super, make sure you give your super fund your Tax File Number.

 2. How super investment earnings are taxed